Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Once a blueprint file or image file has been created or edited then you will need to restart Home Assistant for the changes to take effect.

-The following tables shows how to structure you blueprint yaml file
+The following tables shows how to structure a blueprint yaml file

 Option          | Values       | Required | Details
 --              | -            | -        | -